aatuh/recsys/docs/database_schema.md

 ### Schema evolution

 - New columns/tables are added via `api/migrations/*.up.sql`.
 Run `make migrate-up` (or `docker-compose run api make migrate-up`) to apply them.
 For rollbacks, use the paired `.down.sql`.
-- Keep fixtures/templates (`analysis/fixtures/...`) in sync with schema changes (e.g., new item props or user traits).
+- Keep fixtures/templates (under `analysis/fixtures/`) in sync with schema changes (e.g., new item props or user traits).

 ### Exporting data